chirathr/blog/_posts/2018-08-23-android-recycler-view.md

         android:scrollbars="vertical"/>

 </androidx.constraintlayout.widget.ConstraintLayout>
 {% endhighlight %}

 ### Create the layout for a single card list item

-We will create the layout for each card list item in the `list_item.xml` file.
-Here the `MaterialCardView` and `MaterialButton` is used to create the layout.
+We need to create the layout for a single card item in a new layout file: `list_item.xml`.
+This card layout will be repeated to display the list of cards.
+Here `MaterialCardView` and `MaterialButtons` are used to create the layout.

 ##### A single list item

 <img src="/public/images/2018-08-23-android-recycler-view/list-item.png" alt="Card List Item" style="border: 1px solid #e8e8e8; margin-top: 20px" width="350px"/>

+Modify the `cardCornerRadius` and `cardElevation` attributes in the `MaterialCardView` to change the corner radius and shadow of the card.
+I used the styles provided by `MaterialComponents`, for example the button above has a style of `Widget.MaterialComponents.Button.TextButton`.
 ##### list_item.xml

 {% highlight xml %}